ZMixail/Snake-Game/README.md

-# Snake-Game
+# Snake Game

-This is my first game, snake-game!
+This is my version of Snake Game and first game, which I made!
+Please, don't judge strictly.

+This is clone of popular game about snake, which eat apples and grow.
+I have made this game to train my programmer skills.
+If you know, how make this game better, please tell me.

+This game will be upgrade.